MHovenkamp/DECO/README.md

 ### Fritzing
 ![Fritzing Model](https://github.com/MHovenkamp/PINNO/blob/main/images/Hardware_model.png)

+Al other models can be found by opening software_models.html.

 ## Building and running
 This robot is compiled and flashed by [PlatformIO](https://platformio.org/).
 Install platformIO core to work with this project.
 Then run the folowing commands in the directory.
 The directory will build the robot and flash to your arduino.